harveybc/gym-fx/README.md

 ### Step 3 - Configure the NEAT parameters

-set the PYTHONPATH venvironment variable, you may add the following line to the .profile file.
+Set the PYTHONPATH venvironment variable, you may add the following line to the .profile file in your home directory to export on start of sessions.
 Replace <username> with your username.

 export PYTHONPATH=/home/<username>/gym-forex/:${PYTHONPATH}